asatpathy314/spotify-app/README.md

 List the main features of your project.
 Highlight any unique or noteworthy functionalities.

+## How to Extend the Project

+Provide code snippets and relevant documentation on how to build more features.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.